Ammazza - Decatur. The Neapolitan-style pizza spot closed its Decatur location in October. The original restaurant in Old Fourth Ward remains open.

 Brooklyn Cantina.
 The Mexican restaurant in Johns Creek closed in June.

 C&S Seafood and Oyster Bar - Roswell.
-C&S Seafood and Oyster Bar- Vinings and Hugo's Oyster Bar, will remain open.
-The restaurant group is also set to open a C&S Seafood and Oyster Bar in the Sandy Springs' Modera complex this fall.
+C&S Seafood and Oyster Bar- Vinings and Hugo’s Oyster Bar, will remain open.
+The restaurant group also opened a C&S Seafood and Oyster Bar in the Sandy Springs’ Modera in September.

 Cacao Cafe.
 The retail outpost of chocolate maker Cacao Atlanta Chocolate Co. is closed, but customers can still purchase chocolate online at cacaoatlanta.com.